Find your

 Workshop information: Taking inspiration from our surroundings, our hand stitching project is titled 'Elephants on Parade' and will provide an everlasting memory of our journey through Sri Lanka.

-Meet Karin and your tour manager at London airport for your overnight flight to Colombo.
+With our flight inclusive package, meet Karin and your Tour Manager at London airport for your overnight flight to Colombo.

 We start the day with our first workshop with Karin, at the hotel.
 Tea/coffee will be served part way through.